ids-s1-21/project-team/proposal/proposal.md

 ![](proposal_files/figure-gfm/code_preliminary_1-1.png)<!-- -->

-By the first preliminary visualization, we get a curve which increases first but decreases after price of 350.
-We are going to explore the reason causes the decrease later.
+In the first preliminary visualization, we get a curve which increases first but decreases after price of 350.
+We are going to explore the reason that causes the decrease later.

 ``` r
 grosses%>%